daacs-ai/fresher-frontend-assignment/README.md

 ## 🌍 About DataActions

-DataActions is a venture-backed, Singapore-headquartered company building next-generation Decision Intelligence platforms for B2B2C SaaS companies.
+DataActions is a venture-backed company headquartered in Singapore, building next-generation Decision Intelligence powered by ontology-driven modelling and Causal AI.

-We are building a semantic + AI-powered layer that helps users and agents move from **insight → decision → action**, instead of just looking at dashboards.

-As a frontend engineer, you'll work close to:

-- Product thinking
-- UX decisions
-- Real users
-- Founding team
+As markets shift toward AI-native operations, competitive advantage no longer comes from static analytics — it comes from the ability to experiment, learn, and decide faster.

+DataActions enables that decision and experimentation velocity for supply chain and retail organizations, helping teams move from insight → action with confidence.

 ## 🎯 Purpose of This Assignment

-### We are **not** testing:
+### We are not testing:

 - DSA
 - Tricky JavaScript questions
 - Pixel-perfect UI

-### We **are** testing:
+### We are testing:

 - Your problem-solving approach
 - How you break down an unclear problem